 The PDB file contains a lot of information regarding the protein, the experimental methods used to determine it, conditions, etc. It also contains a listing of each atom with the Cartesian coordinates.
 Note that there is no information in the file regarding bonding, whereas Pymol, as most molecular viewers do, did draw bonds between atoms.
 These bonds were inferred from the interatomic distances.

-What are the difference between the original PDB files (3BZH and 1Y6L) and E2Awt and E2Bwt?
+What are the differences between the original PDB file (1Y6L) and E2Bwt?

 Now it's time to start with the real Molecular Dynamics part.
 Remember to fill in the right filenames at every stage.
-In particular, the tutorial simply refers to "protein.pdb" and "protein-EM-solvated.gro", as generic names, which should be replaced with names specific to your protein (e.g. "E2Awt.pdb" and "E2Awt-EM-solvated.gro").
+In particular, the tutorial simply refers to "protein.pdb" and "protein-EM-solvated.gro", as generic names, which should be replaced with names specific to your protein (e.g. "E2Bwt.pdb" and "E2Bwt-EM-solvated.gro").

 HINT: Rename your protein "protein.pdb" and you can simply copy-paste all commands.

 Be sure to read carefully and to check at each step whether it was successful.
 Read the output!
 In case a program gives an error message, it is usually self-explanatory.
 Check file formats and program output to understand the processes at each step.
 Most of the files are readable, except for files ending in .tpr, .xtc, .trr and .edr.

 If you feel ready, click here to proceed.